 “I measure a culture according to its ability to create and sustain life.”

-In other words, a culture in which children, animals, and plants flourish is superior to one in which they don’t.
+During a conversation a few years ago, a friend of mine made this passing comment that has stuck with me ever since.
+The implication is that a culture in which children, animals, and plants flourish is superior to one in which they don’t.

 The Bible has a very high and positive view of life, and ties it inextricably to God.
 God is the author of life, and in Genesis He creates both the environment that could sustain life (days 1-4), and He creates life itself (days 3, 5 and 6).
 Not only does He create life, but He creates life that creates more life.
 In a sense you could say that God’s intent with creation was a multiplication of life.